LelsersLasers/Applied-Comp-Sci/80sGame/NEO CROSSER/README.md

                 - Music will not auto start if the last choice was to toggle it off
         - Dying will trigger a game over screen
             - Press Enter or click the screen to return to the welcome screen
+    - Restore Screen
+        - Use w/s (or arrow keys) to do a fancy scrolly thing through saved games
+        - Press X to delete a saved game and Y to start as that game
+            - Game will start paused so you don't insta die
+        - Click/touch on a save to focus it
+            - Click on the focused/centered save to start from that save
+            - Long press on the focused/centered save to delete that save
     - Flashing text (by opacity)
 - Everything is scaled with canvas.width or canvas.height
     - Designed around 900x700 px screen, but looks/works completely fine on (basically) any screen size